NRCan/geo-deep-learning/docs/source/index.rst

 to help us.

 You can find more information on how to create a good issue on a GitHub project `Here <https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue>`_.

+After creating an issue, you can start working on the solution.
+When you have finish working on your code, it's time for the **PR**.
+All the information on how to create a good **PR** on a GitHub project `Here <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_.